 Childhood Tumour Trust is proud to initiate and support campaigns which we feel will benefit people with neurofibromatosis type 1.
 We are currently campaigning for the inclusion of café au lait marks in the Child Health Record (known as the Red Book).
 We feel strongly that café au lait marks should be included on a body map to avoid late or even non diagnosis of NF1.
-95% of children who present with 6 or more café au lait marks before the age of 5 in fact do have NF1.
+The majority of children who present with 6 or more café au lait marks before the age of 5 in fact do have NF1.

 We have produced a Body Map which is being included as standard in several authorities around the UK, but we will continue to push to get it in as a nationally standard insert.

 Birth marks are not uncommon and indeed in most cases are no cause for concern, however, because of this many medical professionals do not recognise the possible significance of café au lait marks.
 We feel people have a right to know that their chid has a medical condition that could impact on their lives and those of their children.If you have NF1, mild or complex, you have a 50% risk of having a child with the condition.
 Moreover having NF1 increases the risk of certain cancers including breast cancer and breast screening needs to be done earlier than the general population.NF1 also increases the likelihood of other complications including a variety of learning and behavioural conditions including ASD and ADHD.
 With timely diagnosis of NF1 these can be monitored and support given at an earlier time point.
 Other complications of NF1 that are best diagnosed earlier include scoliosis and optic gliomas.On top of the Body Map we have produced an insert on NF1 for the Red Book once a child is diagnosed, for parents and medical professionals to ensure that the correct care at the appropriate time is given – see our Resources page on how to request one.